godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/deployLocalNetwork.md

 <li><p>Deposit CKB to a Layer 2 account for testing.</p>

-The <code>kicker get-balance <'eth-address'></code> command can be used to check the layer 2 account balance.
+The `kicker get-balance <eth-address>` command can be used to check the layer 2 account balance.

 ```bash
 $ ./kicker get-balance 0xCD1d13450cFA630728D0390C99957C6948BF7d19 # check account balance